dwtcourses/dq-oag-sftp-python/README.md

   - PostgreSQL sidekick container
   - OAG Python container

-After the script has completed - for the first time it will take around 5 minutes to download all images - there should be a couple of test files in the S3 bucket:
+After the script has completed - for the first time it will take around 5 minutes to download all images - there should be a couple of test files in the Primary S3 bucket and a single *xml* file in the Secondary S3 bucket:

 ```
 1124_YYYY_MM_DD_HH_MM_SS.xml